 Unfortunately, many of the more affordable camcorders – especially those tiny “pocket size” camcorders, do not offer an external mike connection at all and you need to rely on other tricks to improve the audio.

-Many camcorders also offer active “hot shoes”.
-This allows you to plug an external mic onto the “shoe” and transmit the audio directly from the mic to the camcorder’s electronics.
+Some camcorders and all DSLR cameras feature hot shoes.
+These allow you to mount an external mic onto the shoe and transmit the audio directly from the mic to the camera’s electronics.

 If you’re on a limited budget, the best choice for an external mic is a basic telephoto or shotgun that can be adjusted to zoom out when you want to capture the sound from a crowd or zoomed in when you want to capture sound from a source a good distance away.
 And if you can afford to upgrade, go wireless and get a wireless lavaliere system.
 Even better, get a wireless kit with a receiver that mounts on the camcorder and includes both handheld and lav wireless mics.